mitrofin/mitrofin/README.md

 [![Header](<https://github.com/mitrofin/mitrofin/blob/main/assets/%D0%B0%D0%B2%D0%B0%D1%82%D0%B0%D1%802%20(1).jpg>)](https://github.com/mitrofin)

-### I'm a very motivated QA Engineer.
-I'm also a positive-minded person with good communication skills.
-I'm punctual, responsible and result oriented.
-I'm always looking for opportunities to learn new technologies and improve my skills
+### I am a highly motivated QA Engineer and open to more deeply exploring this profession.
+I have a fronted educational background, know methodologies and principles of testing and have an understanding of client-service architecture.
+I’m also familiar with basic knowledge of SQL which allows me to write simple queries.
+I consider myself progressive, to be a hard-working and team-oriented person.
+I can focus on the task and structure my work schedule.
+I’m open to new challenges, looking for opportunities to learn new technologies and improve my skills

 ## [**My CV**](https://drive.google.com/file/d/10SuinukJ3rgvBvRCSjNw4PwPpkvkGpTG/view?usp=sharing) :scroll: